-Grading Information: Every student has a bad day from time to time.
+Grading: Every student has a bad day from time to time.
 Therefore, this course is designed to allow you to make some mistakes along the way without your grade plummeting.
-Before final grades are calculated, the average of your three progress exams will be used to substitute for your lowest progress exam score.
+Your cumulative exam average (including all three exams) will be used to substitute for your lowest exam score.
 Please note that any exam that is not attempted will be recorded as a grade of zero.
-This being said, you should take each exam seriously, and do your best.
-Grades are calculated based on three progress exam scores, worth 100 points each, plus the final exam, also worth 100 points, for a total of 400 points available in this course.
-Completion of 85% or more of the online homework in WileyPLUS will add 10 bonus points to your score.
-Lesser completion rates will add a proportional amount of points.
-The grading scale will be set as follows: $A \ge 90.0\%$, A = 87.0-89.9%, B = 84.0-86.9%, B = 77.0-83.9%, B = 73.0-76.9%,
+This being said, you should take each exam seriously.
+Grades are calculated based on three exam scores, worth 100 points each, for a total of 300 points available in this course.
+A score of 85% or more of the online homework in WileyPLUS will add 10 bonus points to your score.
+Lesser scores will add a proportional amount of points.
+The grading scale will be set as follows: $A \ge 90.0\%$, A = 87.0-89.9%, B = 84.0-86.9%, B = 77.0-83.9%, B = 73.0-76.9%, C = 70.0-76.9%, C = 70.0-76.9%

-C+ = 70.0-72.9%, C = 63.0-69.9%, C- = 60.0-62.9%, D+ = 57.0-59.9%, D = 50.0-56.9%, E < 50.0%.
+72.9%, C = 63.0-69.9%, C = 60.0-62.9%, D + = 57.0-59.9%, D = 50.0-56.9%, E < 50.0%.
 There will not be a curve beyond that already included within the grading scale.
 UF policies for assigning grade points can be found on the Registrar's webpage.

 Attendance: Although attendance will not be taken, you will find it to your advantage to attend class on a regular basis.
-You will find that it is much easier to keep up with the class if you are attending the lecture.
+It is much easier to keep up with the class if you are attending the lecture.
 If you must unexpectedly miss a single class (due to illness, doctor's appointment, family matter, etc.), it is not necessary to notify the instructor beforehand.
 However, if you must miss several classes, you should notify the instructor as a courtesy.

 Review Problems and Tentative Schedule: In order to be successful in this course, you must be able to apply what you have learned to new situations.
-The best way to acquire this skill is to work review problems every day.
+The best way to acquire this skill is to work problems every day.
 A lot of problems.
 The more problems you attempt, the more you will learn.
 All of the study problems contained within the main text of the chapter should be worked.
 Furthermore, it is strongly recommended that you take the "Quick Quiz" at the end of the chapter, and then start working the "Problems".
 Do as many as you can...try at least three or four problems in each section.
 (A great way to study is to do the odd numbered problems as we move through the chapter, then go back and do the even numbered ones as a way to review for the exams.)
 Answers and explanations for the problems can be found in the Solutions Manual.
 Additional help with the problems can be obtained during office hours.
 Please note that homework will not be collected or graded.
-The course will cover chapters 1-10 and 12-14, and the schedule below will be followed as closely as possible:
+The course will cover chapters 1-10 and 12-14, with roughly two lecture days per chapter.
+The following schedule will be followed as closely as possible: